 Lenders save their best interest rates for homebuyers with the best credit scores.
 They know that people with great scores will almost certainly pay off their home loan in full.

 Meanwhile, if your credit score is hovering somewhere in the 600s or below, lenders get nervous that you’re going to bail.
 If they give you a loan, they will generally charge you more in the form of a higher interest rate.

 If you test out Money Talks News’ free mortgage search tool, you can get an idea of what interest rates lenders would actually offer you based on your current credit score.
-You can also see the interest rates that lenders would offer you with a higher score — which could save you five figures.
+You can also see the interest rates that lenders would offer you if you had a higher score — which could save you five figures.

 Dumb Move No. 2: Not getting preapproved for a home loan

 With the preapproval process, a lender thoroughly examines your financial situation.
 As a result, the lender can tell you how much money you may borrow.
 The prequalification process, on the other hand, involves a limited review of your means and results only in an estimate.